MasrukHabib/MasrukHabib/README.md

 # Hi, I'm Masruk Habib 👋
 *Driven by Innovation, Guided by Technology*

-I'm a passionate Computer Engineering student, researcher, and developer with a deep interest in Machine Learning, Data Science, and Software Development.
+I'm a passionate Computer Engineer, Researcher, and developer with a deep interest in AI & ML, Data Science, and Software Development.
 My work revolves around leveraging technology to solve real-world problems and create impactful solutions.
 From research-based projects to full-stack development, I am always exploring new ways to push the boundaries of innovation.

 ## 🛠️ Skills
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)